Published:

 7. Smile

 Another new addition to the list, Smile investigates what happens when someone’s grin is a bit more grisly than they anticipated.
 It’s another story about a curse that jumps from person to person (a concept we’ll see explored a few times on this list), but the unsettling visual of a tense smile is enough to give this one a difference.
-There’s a sequel coming out later this year, so keep your eyes peeled!
+And if early previews are to be believed, 2024’s Smile 2 is shaping up to be another fantastic frightfest, so make sure to check it out.

 Resting BPM: 64